swagat25/awesome-computer-graphics/README.md

 Assuming you know programming and math, then you can get more practical.
 It's a good approach to get a project about a topic like global illumination, or GPU programming to deepen your knowledge on this area.
 Examples of projects are: path tracers, photon mapping, shader programming.
 Recommended projects are the PBRT, the ray tracer from the [Physically Based Rendering](http://www.pbr-book.org/3ed-2018/contents.html) book, and the ray tracer with photon mapping, from the [Realistic Image Synthesis Using Photon Mapping](https://www.amazon.com/Realistic-Synthesis-Mapping-Revised-Paperback/dp/B011DC2J3O/ref=sr_1_1?s=books&ie=UTF8&qid=1540518657&sr=1-1&keywords=photon+mapping).

-### Very relevant materials
-Regardless of your level of proficiency, this section shows excellent resources that are worth noting first, be it because their completness, relevance in the field, or any other quality.

 ### Books